usnistgov/BF/content/en/Info/BF Classes/_DAT/DCL.md

 	</tr>
 	<tr>
 			<td>Type Fault</td>
-	<td>Type Fault/Error type – The set or range of allowed values is wrong or the operations allowed on them are wrong, or the tyep size in use is wrong.</td>
+	<td>Type Fault/Error type – The set or range of allowed values of an entity is wrong or the operations allowed on them are wrong.</td>
 	</tr>
 	<tr>
 			<td>   Wrong Type Resolved </td>